tenbits/hardhat/docs/chai-matchers/reference.md

 ### `.revertedWith`

-Assert that a transaction reverted with a given string reason:
+Assert that a transaction reverted with a specific reason string:

 ```ts
 await expect(token.transfer(address, 0)).to.be.revertedWith(